 Fort Collins, Colorado

 The PTC track subbase was installed and tensioned in October 2017.
-Surfacing of the track occured in the spring of 2018 to complete the project.
+Surfacing of the track occurred in the spring of 2018 to complete the project.